Roles

 TAPI

-Should you wish to use the pascom TAPI under your windows environment, then a separate role is required.
+Should you wish to use the pascom TAPI under your windows environment, then a separate permission is required.

-For this purpose, create a role with the role type xmpp.supervisor and in the case of a Terminal Server scenario, assign a user via which telephony should be managed.
+For this purpose, create a permission with the role type xmpp.supervisor and in the case of a Terminal Server scenario, assign a user via which telephony should be managed.

 Example:

-Under > > add a new role with the title “TAPI-User”.
+Under > > add a new permission with the title “TAPI-User”.

 Under the tab, add the role type xmpp.supervisor to the role.